hvieira/python-playground/django-api/README.md

         - search for products (via title, description and tags)
         - put products into a bag
         - create order from a bag
-    - [WIP] search for existing tags (this would be for auto-complete/suggestion of tags in a frontend)
+    - [x] search for existing tags (this would be for auto-complete/suggestion of tags in a frontend)
 - staff can:
     - [WIP] manage tags (name, description)